jennifert/jekyll-site/_drafts/mac-local-dev-server.markdown

 <code> xcode-select --install</code>

-### Step 3: Check if Ruby is intsalled, then update the files
+### Step 3: Check if Ruby is installed, then update the files

 To check what version of Ruby you have, you will need to run the below command in the terminal: